File last modified:

 November 1st is All Saints Day (or All Hallows) in the calendar of saints of western Christendom, a feast that has been cerebrated since 731, when Pope Gregory III presided over a chapel at St.Peter's dedicated to all the saints, known and unknown.

 October 31st was long known as All Hallows Eve in England (shortened to "Hallow e'en" or "Halloween"), being the night before the masses for all the saints.
-On the other hand, it is November 2nd that is devoted to the souls of all the dead and is, appropriately enough, referred to as All Souls Day.
+On the other hand, it is November 2nd that is devoted to the souls of all the dead. saintly or not, and is, appropriately enough, referred to as All Souls Day.
 While the Church uses white vestments for All Saints, it switches to dark robes and signs of mourning for All Souls, symbolic, according to one work I consulted, of the "sympathy of Mother Church for her children, who are being purified in the sufferings of purgatory."

 So why do people in the English-speaking world carry on about the dead and the demonic on the eve of All Saints rather than of All Souls?